 Improve website’s performance

 Better efficiency is one of the most important reasons that we need to keep everything up-to-date.
-Moving to the latest supported PHP version (currently 7.4) is the right thing to do for significant performance increase, which finally levels up your store to 3 or 4x faster version.
+Moving to the latest supported PHP version (currently PHP 8) is the right thing to do for a significant performance increase, which finally levels up your store to 3 or 4x faster version.

 Consolidate website’s security